mercymadueke/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that inserts a new node at a given position
+ a function that deletes the node at index index of a listint